Webhooks are a powerful resource that you can use to automate your use cases and improve your productivity.

 Hook attribute contains the subscription object that triggered the webhook.

 Each webhook notification is signed by Tiledesk via an x-hook-secret header.
-We do this so that you can verify the notification came from Tiledesk.
+This header contains the webhook secret, randomically generated at the first creation (using UI or REST API) of the webhook subscription.
+We do this so that you can verify the notification came from Tiledesk, comparing the value x-hook-secret header with the secret value obtained during the first creation.